fenago/power-bi-quickstart/Labguides/Instructions/MOD03_DEMO.md

 ![](./images/24.png)

-5. In the **FIELDS** pane, expand the **Adventure Works Sales** table to show the columns.
+5. In the **Data** pane, expand the **Adventure Works Sales** table to show the columns.
 Mention that the two tables from different sources are now available to use together in a report.

 6. On the **File** menu, click **Save As**, name the report **Adventure Works Sales 3**, and then save to the **Desktop\\power-bi-quickstart\\Demofiles\\Mod03\\Demo** folder.